CircleCI-Archived/dockerfile-wizard/README.md

 ### Notes

+- The portions of this repository that run on your local machine are intended for Linux/macOS operating systems; they may not work on Windows
 - This repository has not been tested with every possible permutation of versions/dependencies; you may encounter errors with some combinations of various languages/tools
 - [Feedback/questions/bugs welcome!](https://github.com/CircleCI-Public/dockerfile-wizard/issues)